 Man did I struggle with how to name this craft project again today.
 Is it a garland?
 A railing?
-Or just a giant macrame tassel hanging on a thick white cotton rope garland?
+Or just giant macrame tassels hanging on a thick white cotton rope garland?
 Well, it’s all the above and then some.
 Wouldn’t you agree?
 I thought I’d originally hang this giant rope garland with macrame tassels around my huge brass pot in the living room but since I’m at the beach right now, I couldn’t even see if it will fit.
 Haha!
 Guess I have to wait until I get home and maybe trim those tassels up a bit more.